 Do you wear eyeglasses or hearing aids?

 Do you visit the dentist regularly?

 If so, you might consider the benefits of enrolling in a Medicare Advantage plan.

-If so, certain types of Medicare Advantage plans might be a good choice for you.
+If so, certain types of Medicare Supplement plans might be a good choice for you.

 A licensed insurance agent can help learn about the Medigap plans that are sold in your area.

 Learn about Medicare Supplement plans available where you live.

 Christian Worstell is a senior Medicare and health insurance writer with MedicareAdvantage.com.
 He is also a licensed health insurance agent.
 Christian is well-known in the insurance industry for the thousands of educational articles he’s written, helping Americans better understand their health insurance and Medicare coverage.